fredatgithub/FamilyShow/README.md

 # FamilyShow
-I have forked the Family show project from CodePlex
+I have forked the Family show project from CodePlex, WPF in C#

 Here is an example: